goodnessemmanuel/design-patterns/src/com/designpattern/structural/adapter/README.md

 ### Overview
-The adapter pattern is a great structural pattern that is used to connect new code to legacy code with having the change the pattern of the original legacy code.
-You have multiple adapters
+The adapter pattern is a great structural pattern that is used to connect new code to legacy code without having to change the implementation of the original legacy code.
+You can have multiple adapters in a the same application depending on your need

 ### Concepts
 - Converter to another interface